RequireWork/RequireWork/README.md

 🥈 ㅇ Physical Training everyday and personal maintenance time spent on weak muscle training resulted in a change from Failing Grade to 2nd Grade soldier.(60+ Pushups(2min), 70+ Situps(2min), 13:30> in 3km Sprinting) <br>
 ⛑️ ㅇ Currently the Co-Leader of the Headquarter Squad, focusing on solving small conflicts between squads and encouraging junior soldiers to join in physical training and social activities(Futsal,badminton). <br>
 ⚽ ㅇ Favorite personal maintenance time sports are Futsal(Left wing), Badminton(Single), Boxing(Coach), Tabletop Tennis(1v1) <br>
+🖥️ ㅇ Coding in military nowadays, taking my time on getting back onto the topics I studied before!(Currently have a LinkedIn page for this!https://www.linkedin.com/in/kwon-yihyun-5389a730b/) <br>

 <br>
 [Except for that] <br>
 Here are my 7 favourite games I've played until now(This will definitely change but I hope to keep them this way) <br>
 🏛️ - Superliminal: A game that taught me something <br> 🌊 - Bioshock: Absolutely inspiring and amazing.
 Imagine a city under the sea. <br>
-🌃- Dishonored: My favourite stealth game I've played until now. <br>
+🌃 - Dishonored: My favourite stealth game I've played until now. <br>
-🎭- Persona 5: I don't really play JRPGs but wow, this was amazing <br>
+🎭 - Persona 5: I don't really play JRPGs but wow, this was amazing <br>
-🤖- Nier Replicant: Favourite game to be replayed. <br>
+🤖 - Nier Replicant: Favourite game to replay!
+Every experience is a new experience. <br>
+🃏 - Balatro: I'm not into gambling.
+BUT
+{More to be added soon!} <br>
 <br>
-[My 5 hobbies] <br>
+[My hobbies] <br>
-👣 - Futsal, Soccer: I'm not a great player but I absolutely enjoy it(Started recently while in Military!) <br>
+👣 - Futsal, Soccer: I'm not a great player but I absolutely enjoy it(Played over 30 games in Military!
+Our team got 2nd place during the brigade tournaments!) <br>
 📖 - Reading any type of interesting book: I will grab a book and set a 3 month finish goal for it. <br>
      (Current Finished Book list) <br>
      - And Then There Were None [07.06] <br>
+     - Farenheit 451 [09.13] <br>
-🎹 - Piano, Guitar: I love playing music, listening to music so I got into Piano and Guitar. <br>
+🎹 - Piano, Guitar: I love playing music, listening to music so I got into Piano and Guitar.(I can play 3 songs at most through!) <br>
 🎮 - Game Developing: I like to make games part time though they are always stopped at the starting point or crushed by the amount of load.
 Doesn't mean I give up easily though. <br>
+     - In Military, I cannot develop games as the tools necessary cannot be provided due to security reasons.
+Because of this, I take my time coding to do better later on when I get back to my laptop! <br>
-📽️ - Video Editing: I got into it during highschol and I don't really want to forget it. <br>
+📽️ - Video Editing: I got into it during highschol and I don't really want to forget it.
+I also did this in order to see how the Youtube algorithm works! <br>
 🥊 - Boxing: I like to do a ton of cardio workout but I didn't know how to do it in a fun way, so I chose boxing!
 Fun and a ton of Cardio. <br>
+‎‍🎓 - Studying: Military encourages every soldier to study during free time since a smart soldier is a ton better than one that moves on instinct!
+So we have study groups here that normally are given 7 hours a week to study!
 <br>
 This is it for now, <br>
 I will definitely change and rearrange this however.  <br>